deadzg/knowledge-share/Java-Ecosystem/Java/java-basics.md

 - Ahead-of-Time compilation of the resulting bytecode to native code reduces startup time, as well as memory consumption.

+## What is Servlet?
+[7]
+Servlets are the Java programs that run on the Java-enabled web server or application server.
+They are used to handle the request obtained from the webserver, process the request, produce the response, then send a response back to the webserver.
+Execution of Servlets basically involves six basic steps:

+- The clients send the request to the webserver.
+- The web server receives the request.
+- The web server passes the request to the corresponding servlet.
+- The servlet processes the request and generates the response in the form of output.
+- The servlet sends the response back to the webserver.
+- The web server sends the response back to the client and the client browser displays it on the screen.

+Servelts are maped to a url/endpoint.

+## What is Java Servlet Filter?
+Java Servlet Filter is used to intercept the client request and do some pre-processing.
+It can also intercept the response and do post-processing before sending to the client in web application

 # References
 - [1] https://stackoverflow.com/questions/16568253/difference-between-jvm-and-hotspot
 - [2] https://stackoverflow.com/questions/1326071/is-java-a-compiled-or-an-interpreted-programming-language